 Provide a Clearinghouse for Population Data

-New! - We just expanded the Snapshots to 18 of California's interior Central Valley monitored Chinook salmon streams, including the Sacramento River and San Joaquin River watersheds.
+Salmon Snapshots are available for 18 of California's interior Central Valley monitored Chinook salmon streams, including the Sacramento River and San Joaquin River watersheds.
 Monitoring programs of Chinook salmon returning to spawn in the Central Valley have existed since the early 1950s, and while the programs continue to evolve, there are dedicated adult escapement monitoring programs comprising the comprehensive Central Valley Chinook Adult Escapement Monitoring Plan.

-The current set of 37 coastal Salmon Snapshots present the California coastal watersheds that have already engaged in or are initiating long-term dedicated monitoring programs for adult migration following the California Coastal Monitoring Program or are already engaged in other long-term monitoring programs, such as the Klamath-Trinity Restoration Program.
+We present Salmon Snapshots for 37 California coastal watersheds that have already engaged in or are initiating long-term dedicated monitoring programs for adult migration following the California Coastal Monitoring Program or are already engaged in other long-term monitoring programs, such as the Klamath-Trinity Restoration Program.
 We intend to grow the number of Salmon Snapshots as more watersheds engage in the California Coastal Monitoring Program.

 Monitoring is an essential part of understanding the effectiveness of restoration efforts and evaluating trends in the recovery of salmon and steelhead in coastal California watersheds.
 Currently, there is no comprehensive monitoring program in coastal California.
 We aim to encourage implementation and funding of the California Coastal Salmonid Monitoring Program to comprehensively track the status, trends and recovery of populations.